 “The whole experience was amazing.
 I was completely focussed leading into the Games and knew what I wanted to achieve,” Patmore said.

-“To walk away with two medals (a bronze which he won days later), and share the experience with a talented group of athletes, will be something that I will remember and smile about for the rest of my life.”
+“To walk away with two medals [he also won bronze in the men’s banked slalom SB-UL], and share the experience with a talented group of athletes, will be something that I will remember and smile about for the rest of my life.”

-He believes the strength of the support around him carried him across the line, and says it was evident with the reception given to him on the snow by Tudhope, Pollard and silver medallist Mike Minor.
+He believes the strength of the support around him carried him across the line, and says it was evident with the reception given to him on the snow by Tudhope, Pollard and silver medallist Mike Minor (USA).

 “I’ve been on tour with Ben, Sean and Mike for almost four years and we’ve shared the highs and lows together.
 I’ve always enjoyed team sports and when I won in PyeongChang, it felt like we won as a team.